cmstead/jsLearnerForms/README.md

 ## Setup ##

-To use Javascript language forms, you will need to do the following:
+To use JS Learner Forms, you will need to do the following:

 - Install [Node.js](https://nodejs.org/)
 - Install [Visual Studio Code](https://code.visualstudio.com/)